johannesgiorgis/personal-website/content/post/2018-12-07-welcome-to-my-blog.md

 Hello World!

-Welcome to my first blog :)
+Welcome to my blog :)
 <!--more-->

 ## Who am I?

-I am an experienced Software Engineer currently working for FinTech company on the operations side of our Data Analytics business.
+I am an experienced Software Engineer currently working for Financial Technology company on the operations side of its Data Analytics business.

 I spend my days making sure stuff in production works.
-This entails building monitoring tools, capturing system and application data for data analysis, working with other teams to ensure smooth deployments, responding to failures...etc.
+This entails building monitoring tools, capturing system and application data for data analysis, working with other teams to ensure smooth deployments, responding to failures, etc.

-I spend my evenings learning and exploring Data Science, Artificial Intelligence topics as well as building data products.
+I spend my evenings learning and exploring Data Science, Artificial Intelligence and building data products and intelligent applications.

-## Why am I starting this blog?

 ## Why start this blog?

-## Why did I start this blog?

-Since I started my career in Software Development, there are so many things I have learnt, both technical and non-technical.
-As I reflected on these learnings, I realized I had wanted to document them.
+Since starting my career in Software Development, I have learned a lot of technical and non-technical concepts.
+Reflecting on these learnings, I realized the need to document them.

-Outside of work, I enjoy learning about other Software Development topics, so I enroll in various MOOCs, work on projects.
-As part of this, I experimented with different methods of documenting my learnings: attempting a [#100DaysOfCode] challenge focused on my coding abilities and logging my progress via git, creating course specific repositories to host my notes and collect various learning resources.
+Outside of work, I enjoy learning about other Software Development topics, enroll in various MOOCs, and work on projects.
+As part of this, I experimented with different methods of documenting my learnings: attempting a [#100DaysOfCode] challenge focused on coding abilities and logging progress via git, creating course specific repositories to host notes and collect various learning resources.

-In late 2018, I got involved with the [Vancouver School of AI meetup] and started creating content, presentations and demo apps to share with the community.
+In late 2018, I became involved with the [Vancouver School of AI meetup] and started creating content, presentations and demo apps to share with the community.

-Over the past year, I have completed Udacity's Deep Learning and Artificial Intelligence Nanodegree programs.
-I realize I had not done a great job of retaining a lot of the information I had learnt.
-One way to do this is to build projects, applications and write about it as I learn.

-All this led me to want to have a central place to house my learnings along with interesting articles and resources I come across.
+All this led me to establish a central place to house my learnings along with interesting articles and resources I come across.

-My plan for this blog is to document my technical journey (currently into AI) and to share my learnings with you :)
+My plan for this blog is to document my current technical journey into AI and share my learnings with you :)

 I use [Hugo] to build my blog and [Netlify] to host it.